 - Are you boosting sales, renewals, and upgrades for your business?
 Did you surpass targets, and if so, by how much?
 Did you excel in lead generation?
 Answer these questions to show the hiring manager that you’ll make a significant impact in your future workplace.

-- Using a resume template can not only improve your formatting but also showcase some creative flair.
+- Using a CV template can not only improve your formatting but also showcase some creative flair.
 Wouldn’t you rather read a CV with a unique layout and some colour over a black and white list?

 Why this CV works